 • Guns, Crossbows, and Bows can be used to transmogrify Guns, Crossbows, or Bows.

-• Off-hand weapons can only be used to transmogrify Off-hand weapons.
+• Off-hand weapons can only be used to transmogrify Off-hand weapons, but very few of these still exist in-game.

 • One handed weapons can be used to transmogrify a Main hand or Off-hand weapon.